krishnangovindraj/webwhatsapp/Readme.md

+## This code is 6 years outdated and will definitely not work.
+(Not that it worked all that great back then either :( )

 README:
 Aim: Make a web client for whatsapp.
 Do whatever you want as long as that's achieved.
 And rewrite this readme when you're done